pjlintw/pjlintw.github.io/_pages/about.md

 <br />

 # 🔥 News
+- *2023.05*: 🎉🥰 Our new paper "Low-Resource Cross-Lingual Adaptive Training for Nigerian Pidgin" has been accepted at INTERSPEECH 2023.
 - *2023.05*: 🎉🎉 Our new paper has been accepted at ACL 2023 findings.
 - *2022.10*: 🎉🎉 Our new paper [Two-Stage Movie Script Summarization: An Efficient Method For Low-Resource Long Document Summarization
 ](https://aclanthology.org/2022.creativesumm-1.9) will be presented at the workshop on Automatic Summarization for Creative Writing at COLING 2022.
 Our system ranks **1st** in the Script-base track.